-6.9.1 Vertical Joint
+8.1 Vertical Joint

 StriaTM Cladding vertical joint shall be formed using the ship lap edge of the StriaTM Cladding.
-Ensure that the StriaTM Cladding is securely interlocked before nailing, refer to Figure 5.
+Ensure that the StriaTM Cladding is securely interlocked before nailing.
+Refer to Figures 5.

-6.9.2 Horizontal Joint
+8.2 Horizontal Joint

-StriaTM Cladding can run continuously over floor joists without a flashed horizontal joint when LVL timber floor joists or engineered joist are used, refer to Figure 20.
+StriaTM Cladding can run continuously over floor joists without a flashed horizontal joint when LVL timber floor joists or engineered joists are used.
+Refer to Figure 21.

-When using a solid timber joist, a horizontal joint or a movement joint must be formed at floor joist, refer to Figure 21.
+When using a solid timber joist, a horizontal joint or a movement joint must be formed at floor joist, refer to Figure 22 and 27.

-6.9.3 Drainage Joint
+8.3 Drainage Joint

-After every two floors a horizontal drainage joint flashing is required as per E2/AS1, refer to Figure 26.
+After every two floors, a horizontal drainage joint flashing is required as per E2/AS1.
+Refer to Figure 27.